beingjainparas/Ud615-Scalable-_microservices_with_kubernetes/commands.md

+# Get the Source Code

-# Setup GCE and Enable Cloud Shell
+## Setup GCE and Enable Cloud Shell
 In this section you will create a Google Compute Engine (GCE) account.
 GCE will allow you to the create VMs, Networks, and Storage volumes required for this workshop.
 GCE also provides the [Cloud Shell](https://cloud.google.com/shell/docs) computing environment that will be used complete the labs.

 ## Create a GCE Account